-Spread over the gallery's three spaces, the forthcoming exhibition “Ma Normandie” at Galerie Lelong & Co. in Paris will present a dozen of new and recent paintings as well as a series of inkjet prints on paper by David Hockney.
+The exhibition “Ma Normandie” at Galerie Lelong & Co. in Paris presents a dozen of new and recent paintings as well as a series of inkjet prints on paper by David Hockney.
 "Ma Normandie" is David Hockney's sixth exhibition at Galerie Lelong & Co. since 2001.

 In October 2018, Hockney spent a couple of days in Normandy in the coastal town of Honfleur.
 From there, he went on to Bayeux to take a fresh look at Queen Mathilde’s tapestry and was fascinated by the graphic and narrative strength of this 11th-century masterpiece which reminded him of ancient Chinese scrolls.
 Conveying the passage of time through painting has always been a major preoccupation of Hockney, an avid reader of Marcel Proust.
 The idea germinated in his mind to renew what he had accomplished in his native Yorkshire ten years ago, only this time with the Norman landscape: painting the 'Arrival of Spring' in its unfolding, as if it were a narrative.